TheBridge profile: Matt Cutts

 Current city: Washington, DC

-Current job: Director of United States Digital Service (USDS)
+Current job: Administrator at United States Digital Service (USDS)

 Past job: Head of Webspam Team at Google